JuML-TUB/julia-ml-course/website/index.md

 before presenting their work in end-of-semester presentations.

 ## Information for TU Berlin students
-Starting in summer 2024, JuML is an stand-alone 6 ECTS / 6 LP course.

 Homework assignments must be submitted every week.
 You must be enrolled on ISIS to submit homework.